Aboul-ata/11-Factor/README.md

 Reliability analyses

-Any additional statistical tests performed during the research.
+Any additional statistical tests were performed during the research.

 3. Supplementary Tables from 1 to 5.xlsx
 Description:
-This Excel file includes supplementary tables that support the main findings of the study.
+This Excel file includes supplementary tables supporting the study's main findings.

 Contents: